On this page:

 - Exenatide (Byetta), which can cause hypoglycemia when used in combination with chlorpropamide, glimepiride, glipizide, glyburide, tolazamide, and tolbutamide

-For more information about diabetes medications, see the National Diabetes Information Clearinghouse's booklet What I need to know about Diabetes Medicines, or by calling 1–800–860–8747.
+More information about diabetes medications is provided in the NIDDK health topic, What I need to know about Diabetes Medicines, or by calling 1–800–860–8747.

 Other Causes of Hypoglycemia